 Lighthouses are to Cape Cod like stars are to the sky: a bright beacon of hope in a dark night.
 Travel the length and breadth of the Cape to discover more than a dozen of these iconic structures, as beautiful as they are purposeful.
 A symbol of safety and security to seafarers navigating the dangerous coastline, their unique beams signaled a safe harbor or warned of hazardous shoals.
-Seeking these beauties out is a fun activity for guests of our Inn, regardless of the time of year.
+Take a Cape Cod lighthouse tour this year.
+Seeking these beauties out is a fun activity for guests of our Inn, regardless of the season.

 The lure of the lighthouse evokes images of stormy nights, shipwrecks, and heroic rescues.
 If walls could talk, what tales would they tell?
 The lonely life of the lighthouse keeper, the drama of a storm-tossed sea?
 It’s no wonder why visitors are drawn to the romantic image of beacons of light illuminating a turbulent ocean.

 It is possible to climb the circular stairs to the top of some lighthouse towers on Cape Cod, but it is not for the faint of heart.
 Steep, narrow stairs, often poorly lit, snake slowly to the top of the tower where the beacon shines.
 However, those who dare will be rewarded with some of the most breathtaking vistas of Cape Cod imaginable.
 Even if you choose to remain on terra firma, gazing up at the tower or out to sea, you’ll be amazed at the sheer beauty of these iconic landmarks.

 Start your tour in Falmouth, just over the Sagamore or Bourne bridges, then travel east to locate the lights described below.

 “It shines like your very own star.
 Every time you see it, you won’t have to be afraid.

 You’ll know that you’re not alone.” – Cynthia Ellingsen, The Lighthouse Keeper